 John Cabot Facts: England and Expeditions

-- Cabot went to Bristol to arrange preparations for his voyage.
+Cabot went to Bristol to arrange preparations for his voyage.
 Bristol was the second-largest seaport in England.
-From 1480 onward it had supplied several expeditions to look for Hy-Brazil.
+From 1480 onward, it supplied several expeditions to look for Hy-Brazil.
 According to Celtic legend, this island lay somewhere in the Atlantic Ocean.
-There was widespread belief among merchants in the port that Bristol men had discovered the island at earlier date but then lost track of it.
+There was a widespread belief among merchants in the port that Bristol men had discovered the island at an earlier date but then lost track of it.

-- Cabot's first voyage was little recorded.
-A winter 1497/98 letter from John Day (a Bristol merchant) to an addressee believed to be Christopher Columbus refers briefly to it, but writes mostly about the second, 1497 voyage.
+Cabot's first voyage was little recorded.
+Winter 1497/98 letter from John Day (a Bristol merchant) to an addressee believed to be Christopher Columbus refers briefly to it but writes mostly about the second 1497 voyage.
 He notes, "Since your Lordship wants information relating to the first voyage, here is what happened: he went with one ship, his crew confused him, he was short of supplies and ran into bad weather, and he decided to turn back."
 Since Cabot received his royal patent in March 1496, it is believed that he made his first voyage that summer.

-- Cabot departed with a fleet of five ships from Bristol at the beginning of May 1498, one of which had been prepared by the King.
-Some of the ships were said to be carrying merchandise, including cloth, caps, lace points and other “trifles”.
 This suggests that Cabot intended to engage in trade on this expedition.
-The Spanish envoy in London reported in July that one of the ships had been caught in a storm and been forced to land in Ireland, but that Cabot and the other four ships had continued on.
+The Spanish envoy in London reported in July that one of the ships had been caught in a storm and been forced to land in Ireland but that Cabot and the other four ships had continued on.

-- For centuries no other records were found (or at least published) that relate to this expedition; it was long believed that Cabot and his fleet was lost at sea.
+For centuries, no other records were found (or at least published) that relate to this expedition; it was long believed that Cabot and his fleet were lost at sea.
 But at least one of the men scheduled to accompany the expedition, Lancelot Thirkill of London, is recorded as living in London in 1501.